TanjaKec/datachallenge/content/day1/StatsConcepts/_index.en.markdown

 	* an attribute variable
   * a measured variable

-- The concept of a Statistical Distribution:
+- The concept of Statistical Distribution:
 	* As applied to an attribute variable
 	* As applied to a measured variable
 - Descriptive Statistics for a measured variable: